Belgium’s liberal euthanasia laws challenged before European Court

 ADF International is representing Tom Mortier at the European Court of Human Rights, arguing that Belgium has failed to adequately protect his mother’s right to life.
 The Court has previously decided that the right to life requires states to take action to protect the lives of the most vulnerable.
 In January 2019, the Court accepted to hear the case.

 ADF International has also used the Affirming Dignity campaign to raise awareness of this issue among media and other influencers.
 In May 2016, it presented Tom Mortier’s case to the European Parliament Working Group on Human Dignity, highlighting the concerning recent proposals to modify the law relating to euthanasia in Belgium and the Netherlands.
+On 20 July 2020, ADF International submitted what could be the final legal arguments on behalf of Tom Mortier in his case against Belgium at the European Court of Human Rights.

 ‘The facts of this case, and the requirements of the law in Belgium, are so far apart that it demonstrates that if you legalize euthanasia, you cannot control it,’ said Robert Clarke, ADF International legal counsel.
 ‘The recent extension of euthanasia to children with no lower age limit shows why it is essential the European Court of Human Rights requires Belgium to protect the right to life of its citizens.’